 Two of the new features that can be found in Windows 8 are “Refresh” and “Reset”.
-These are two great new features which will quickly and easily allow you to get your Windows 8 PC running like new in no time if you start having issues with it.
-In the past if you wanted to reset your computer to it’s factory settings you would have to manually perform a complete clean install which was too difficult for the average user.
-What’s more you also lost all of your files and data.
+These are two great new features that will quickly and easily allow you to get your Windows 8 PC running like new in no time if you start having issues with it.
+In the past, if you wanted to reset your computer to its factory settings you would have to manually perform a complete clean install which was too difficult for the average user.
+What’s more, you also lost all of your files and data.
 In Windows 8 this isn’t necessarily the case anymore.

 Refreshing Your PC in Windows 8